gendelo3/TheOtherRoles/README.md

 - Changed the way option presets work: They now include all vanilla options (e.g. amount of tasks, movement speed etc.)
 - Changed the animation of the TOR Hunter to the Seeker animation of vanilla
 - Fixed a bug where the prosecutor did not promote to pursuer when the target shifted an evil role and died.
+- Fixed a bug where the prosecutor did not promote to pursuer when the target is Witch exiled
 - Removed Horse Mode (for now)

 **Version 4.2.0**